-To display graticules for monitoring for AFD compliance, you must turn the graticules on from the pop-up menu in the Picture Display.
+To display graticules for monitoring for AFD compliance on SDI signals, you must turn the graticules on from the pop-up menu in the Picture Display.
 View information about AFD graticules on the Auxiliary Data Status display.

 To Configure AFD Graticules